alexis-yi/odin-recipes/README.md

 # odin-recipes
-html project following The Odin Project
+This is a short webpage project in HTML done following The Odin Project.